pgbrodrick/acorn_atmospheric_correction/README.md

 Main files:

-run_all_lines.py - perform atmospheric correction on all lines, batching slurm-style submission single_line_acorn.csh - run atmospheric correction on a single binary cube.
-Works as bash or slurm script. run_all_manifest.py - prepare outputs for upload to Google Earth Engine
+run_all_lines.py - perform atmospheric correction on all lines, batching slurm-style submission<br>
+single_line_acorn.csh - run atmospheric correction on a single binary cube.
+Works as bash or slurm script <br>
+run_all_manifest.py - prepare outputs for upload to Google Earth Engine<br>

 A full description of the effort can be found at: